-With guidance from the state (DSHS), JPS will begin offering COVID-19 vaccines to all adults ages 18 and older who are current JPS patients and family members of JPS employees.
-This will take effect on Monday, March 29.
-JPS patients and family members of employees who are ages 16-17 are eligible to receive the Pfizer vaccine only and will be scheduled at the Family Health Clinic on the JPS main campus.
+With guidance from the state (DSHS), JPS is now offering COVID-19 vaccines to those ages 5 and older who are current JPS patients and family members of JPS employees.

 Vaccines are available at JPS locations by appointment only.
 Eligible patients and family members may schedule an appointment to receive the COVID-19 vaccine in one of the following ways:

 - Direct schedule using MyChart